meliaecodes/confluence-homepage-leaderboard/README.md

-# Forge Hello World
+# Confluence Homepage Leaderboard

-This project contains a Forge app written in Javascript that displays `Hello World!` on the right panel of the Confluence homepage.
+This project contains a Forge app written in Javascript that displays a simple Leaderboard, which displays information submitted via a webhook.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.